colab/colab/docs/source/user.rst

     Declares the prefix for the url.

     - Atention: Any URL used in the plugins' settings should not be preceded by "/"
-.. attribute:: namespace

-    Declares the namespace for the url.

 menu
 ++++